GRATITUDE . MINDFULNESS . JOY

 (Grades K, 1–3, 4–6, 7–8)

 This unique series was created to help students build confidence, self-awareness, and emotional regulation through the lens of math.
+These sessions support Ontario SEL competencies such as self-awareness, self-management, and confidence in learning, all through guided reflection on students’ relationship with math, not math instruction.

 Rooted in current SEL and math mindset research, the journals and workshops help students: